yellowchimney/a_kata_a_day/README.md

 17.[Makers_exercise](src/makers_exercise.py) - finds the minimum number of weeks that are represented in the array.

 18.[Decode_morse](src/decode_morse.py) - updated with part 2, decoding binary srting to morse code.

+19.[Caesars_cypher](src/caesars_cypher.py) - decrypts a message using a Caesar cypher, as a bonus, it also encrypts a message using a Caesar cypher.